 |School||The Sir John Cass School of Art, Architecture and Design (The Cass)|

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

 Design concepts will be tested through the application of workshop and studio methods.
 Materials, processes and technologies will be discipline-specific, developing creative outcomes relevant to the possibilities and constraints of the context, the needs of the client and users, and industry conventions.

-This module seeks to enable you to:
+This module seeks to enable students to:

-• Develop strategies for idea generation, problem solving and concept testing, and to design with reflection, rigour, innovation and personality.
+• develop strategies for idea generation, problem solving and concept testing, and to design with reflection, rigour, innovation and personality;

-• Learn and apply key knowledge (for example, material and process selection, historical exemplars) necessary to the exercise of design, including consideration of ethical issues.
+• learn and apply key knowledge (for example, material and process selection, historical exemplars) necessary to the exercise of design, including consideration of ethical issues;

 The content is indicative and will necessarily reflect current debates and thinking.
 Topics covered will normally include:

-At the end of this module, you will be able to:
+At the end of this module, students will be able to: